denialromeo/danielmoore.us/about.md

     <p>I love our modern age of automation.
 Same-day shipping, grocery delivery, self-driving cars, streaming, online dating, artificial intelligence, remote work.
 We're cutting out all the middlemen.</p>
     <p>Away with nationality and religion and race and ethnicity and a thousand other relics!
 Begone!</p>
 {%endcomment%}
     <p>Life has radically changed in the past ten years (social media, smartphones, global Internet use).
-Artificial intelligence and robotics may have an even larger effect over the next ten.</p>
+Artificial intelligence and robotics may have an even bigger impact over the next ten.</p>
+    <p>Other trends of interest include a global resurgence of religion and nationalism, a world population that has more than doubled in the past 50 years, and record-breaking temperatures every summer.</p>
     <p>Historical statements I believe &ndash;</p>
     <ul>
         <li>The 20th century's most influential people were Lyndon Johnson, Mao Zedong, Joseph Stalin, Richard Nixon, Deng Xiaoping, Nikita Khrushchev, Mikhail Gorbachev, and Bill Clinton.</li>